ST10471843/AlexsWeb/README.md

 ## If I Had More Time…

 I would build an actual wireframe or prototype of the redesign, possibly in Figma or directly in code.
-I’d also explore adding animations, a dark mode toggle, and integrating a lightweight CMS for blog content.
+I’d also explore adding animations and images.
 These improvements would make the site more engaging, flexible, and closer to a live professional portfolio.

+## References

+- MDN Web Docs (2025) *HTML: HyperText Markup Language*.
+Mozilla Developer Network.
+Available at: https://developer.mozilla.org/en-US/docs/Web/HTML (Accessed: 5 September 2025).
+- W3C (2023) *HTML Living Standard*.
+World Wide Web Consortium.
+Available at: https://html.spec.whatwg.org (Accessed: 5 September 2025).

+---